mjtanner-github/Homework-5-Tanner/README.md

 1. README.md: This file.
 2. Index.html: Governs the main application layout.
 3. style.css: Governs the visual and display behavior of the application.
-4. script.js: Governs all computations and general behavior aspects of the application.
+4. script.js: Governs all computations and general behavioral aspects of the application.
 ## Top Down Design
 ### A. Contruct The Daily Planner Visually.
 #### 1. Header